 Vision of Subject

 As a department we believe that being a digital native and a mere user of technology is not enough and in order to succeed in a 21st century where technology changes so rapidly we need to understand how computers work.

 With this in mind there are three criteria for computing teaching at KHS:

-Create well rounded users and creators of computer technology with a focus on independent problem solving skills.
+Create well rounded users and creators of computer technology with a focus on independent critical thinking skills.

 To engage students and expose them to a wide range of computing skills which will empower them in whatever career path they choose.

-The computing faculty at KHS believe that if students develop perseverance, resilience and flow then they can develop a belief that they can do well in computing.
+The computing department at KHS believe that if students develop perseverance, resilience, and flow then they can develop a belief that they can do well in computing.
 This is best achieved by eliminating the misconception that computer science is too technical and difficult thus allowing our students to be able to push themselves and learn to enjoy the learning process despite the many challenges that they will encounter.

 In Years 7, 8 and 9 students are taught Computer Science in mixed ability classes for 1 hour a week.
-Assessments are completed every half term to track and monitor the progress of students in each subject.
+Assessments are completed at the end of every topic track and monitor the progress of students in each subject.
 Feedback is provided to students in terms of What Went Well and Even Better IF.
 Targets for further improvement are then shared with students.